MJKWoolnough/byteio/README.md

 StickyReader will wrap an EndianReader and record all bytes read and errors received.
 Byte counts and errors will not be returned from any method (except Read so it still counts as an io.Reader), but can be retrieved from this type.
-All methods will be a no-op after an error has been returned, unless that error is cleared on the type
+All methods will be a no-op after an error has been returned, returning 0, unless that error is cleared on the type

 #### func (*StickyReader) Read